geekodour/o/content/docs/colophon.md

 The way I organize, use and consume digital information, I need some place where I can host notes about things that I want to take a look at some later point in time, _organized in specific ways_.
 A simple homepage was the perfect fit for my needs, a wiki would have been too dynamic.
 It is also useful to present a cached/discounted version of me.

-Also, I know it's stupid but like I cannot be fully me in social media, but here? this is my space i'll say whatever i want, one can judge me all they want, but it does not matter to me.
+Also, I know it's stupid but like I cannot be fully me in social media, but here? you can't downvote me! this is my space i'll say whatever i want, one can judge me all they want, but it does not matter to me.
 I can wriTe like This? don't care. i can also write like this? also don't care.
 I CAN WRITE LIKE THIS TOO?
 NOT A CARE IN THE WORLD. i rite liek dis? do not fucking care.
 I swear a lot? [yes please](https://www.reddit.com/r/effinbirds/).

 ## Site Structure and Organization {#site-structure-and-organization}